-With a wealth of experience in Asia, SHG Group has been developing for the past twenty years a certain number of activities all of which can be traced back to the philosophy of the Chinese Martial Arts tradition.
+With experience in Asia, SHG Group has been developing for twenty years a number of activities which all fall within the philosophy of the tradition of Chinese martial arts.

-Through its Martial Arts school, SHG is actively contributing to the creation of charities, risk management counseling, individual and asset protection with its partner company, IAS8.
+Thanks to its martial arts school, SHG actively contributes to the creation of charitable associations, to risk management consulting, to the protection of individuals and property with its partner company, EMERASIA.

-Looking back at 2020, we should strive to use this experience as a learning process, and even as a warning.
-We all witnessed how Nature reasserted its place once our economic activity came to a halt.
-2021 must be, for all of us, a pivotal year during which we should strengthen and develop our companies in a responsible manner, taking into consideration our environment and the future of our kind.
+As we look towards 2020, we should strive to use this experience as a learning process, even as a warning.
+We have all witnessed how nature returned to its place once our economic activity stopped.
+2021 must be, for all of us, a pivotal year in which we must strengthen and develop our companies in a responsible manner, taking into account our environment and the future.

-SHG and its chairwoman naturally wishes to participate in that endeavour.
-According to her, China and Southeast Asia constitute examples to be followed in that aspect, representing an opportunity for many Westerners and non-Asian companies, big and small.
-SHG’s wide range of activities makes it naturally an actor.
+SHG and its president naturally wish to participate in this process.
+According to her, China and Southeast Asia are examples to follow in this aspect, representing an opportunity for many Westerners and non-Asian companies large and small.
+The diversity of SHG's activities naturally makes it a player.

 Sustainable development represents an understanding of development or growth that puts emphasis on the long term, incorporating into economic thinking environmental and social constraints.
 As SHG understands it, and in line with the definition given to it in the Report of the World Commission on Environment and Development, the so-called Brundtland Report, which coined the term in 1987, "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
 Master Kong, otherwise known as Confucius (孔子), as well as his main disciples, called the Twelve Philosophers, were already teaching in 479 BC sustainable development and balance in the following works: the Book of Changes, or Yi Jing (易经), and the Spring and Autumn Annals (春秋 (麟經).